Traditional Chinese medicine: Gender in traditional medicine

 Cheng Maoxian (b.
 1581), who practiced medicine in Yangzhou, described the difficulties doctors had with the norm of female modesty.
 One of his case studies was that of Fan Jisuo's teenage daughter, who could not be diagnosed because she was unwilling to speak about her symptoms, since the illness involved discharge from her intimate areas.
 As Cheng describes, there were four standard methods of diagnosis – looking, asking, listening and smelling and touching (for pulse-taking).
 To maintain some form of modesty, women would often stay hidden behind curtains and screens.
 The doctor was allowed to touch enough of her body to complete his examination, often just the pulse taking.
 This would lead to situations where the symptoms and the doctor's diagnosis did not agree and the doctor would have to ask to view more of the patient.

-These social and cultural beliefs were often barriers to learning more about female health, with women themselves often being the most formidable barrier.
+These social and cultural beliefs were often barriers to learning more about female health.
 Women were often uncomfortable talking about their illnesses, especially in front of the male chaperones that attended medical examinations.
 Women would choose to omit certain symptoms as a means of upholding their chastity and honor.
 One such example is the case in which a teenage girl was unable to be diagnosed because she failed to mention her symptom of vaginal discharge.
 Silence was their way of maintaining control in these situations, but it often came at the expense of their health and the advancement of female health and medicine.
 This silence and control were most obviously seen when the health problem was related to the core of Ming fuke, or the sexual body.
 It was often in these diagnostic settings that women would choose silence.
 In addition, there would be a conflict between patient and doctor on the probability of her diagnosis.
 For example, a woman who thought herself to be past the point of child-bearing age, might not believe a doctor who diagnoses her as pregnant.
 This only resulted in more conflict.